 As I have underlined before, sustainability is possibly one of the most important phenomena of our age.
 In 2021, we began experiencing the negative consequences of the climate crisis in our daily lives and in the economy.
 Sustainable finance and the combat against climate crisis are far beyond a strategic priority for us; they are also a performance criteria for all our employees.
 In this regard, in 2021, we continued to contribute to BBVA’s 2025 pledge of channeling EUR 200 billion sustainable financing.
 As a bank, we will continue to work with determination to help our customers transition to a more sustainable future by offering green alternatives in almost all of the products we offer.

 In November 2021, our principal shareholder BBVA made a voluntary takeover bid to acquire Garanti BBVA’s publicly held 50.15% stake.
 The process is expected to be completed in the first quarter of 2022 after the necessary regulatory approvals have been obtained.
 BBVA’s takeover offer shows its trust and belief towards our country and our Bank.
 We will continue to undertake projects that add value to society and the economy with this partnership that is getting stronger day by day.

 As always, we will be standing by our customers regardless of the circumstances, contributing to our society and the economy, while creating value for all our stakeholders in 2022, on the back of our proactive balance sheet management and our competent human resource.

-I thank all my colleagues, our valuable customers, shareholders and all other partners…
+I thank you all, my colleagues, our valuable customers, shareholders, and all other stakeholders…